 Some might argue for “VE-DAY—IT’S ALL OVER” at the end of World War II.
 Or “THE FIRST FOOTSTEP” of man on the moon.
 Or any number of other earthshaking events proclaimed by oversized headlines.

-But whatever historical milestone you pick, it will soon be trumped by a news story of epic proportions: CHRIST RETURNS!
+But whatever historical milestone you pick, it will soon be trumped by a news story of epic proportions: JESUS RETURNS!

 Today all the signs point to humanity rapidly approaching the brink of destruction by many avenues at once.
 The nuclear threat has morphed from a two-way cold war to an unpredictable multiplayer game likely to soon include terrorist organizations as well as totalitarian regimes.